Numerical simulations of inflationary dynamics: slow roll and beyond: Inflationary Dynamics

-The epoch of inflation at any time $t < t_{\rm end}$ is conveniently marked by the number of e-folds before the end of inflation \beq N_e = \log_e{\frac{a_{\rm end}}{a(t)}}=\int_{t}^{t_{\rm end}} H(t') dt' \,, \eeq where $H(t)$ is the Hubble parameter during inflation. $a(t)$ and $a_{\rm end}$ denote the scale factor at time $t$ and at the end of inflation respectively.
-Typically a period of quasi-de Sitter inflation lasting for at least 60-70 e-folds is required in order to address the problems of the standard hot Big Bang model.
-We denote $N_*$ as the number of e-folds (before the end of inflation) when the CMB pivot scale $k_*=(aH)_*=0.05~\mpc$ left the comoving Hubble radius during inflation.
-For convenience, we have chosen $N_*=60$ for the most part of this work, although the exact value of $N_*$ depends upon the particular detail of reheating history.
+which can be written as the equation of motion of the inflaton field \beq {\ddot \phi}+ 3\, H {\dot \phi} + V_{,\phi}(\phi) = 0 \, . \eeq The evolution of various physical quantities during inflation is usually described with respect to the number of e-folds of expansion which is given by $N = \ln(a/a_i)$, where $a_i$ is an arbitrary epoch at early times during inflation (before the CMB pivot scale made its Hubble-exit).
+A better physical quantity to specify an epoch with scale factor $a$ during inflation is the {\em number of e-folds before the end of inflation} which is defined as \beq N_e(a) = \ln \l( \frac{a_e}{a} \r) =\int_{t}^{t_e} H(t) \, {\rm d}t, \eeq where $H(t)$ is the Hubble parameter during inflation, and $a_e$ denotes the scale factor at the end of inflation, hence $N_e = 0$ corresponds to the end of inflation.
+Typically a period of almost exponential (quasi-de Sitter) inflation, lasting for at least 60-70 e-folds, is required to successfully address the fine tuning problems of the standard hot Big Bang model.
+We denote $N_*$ as the number of e-folds (before the end of inflation) when the CMB pivot scale $k_*=(aH)_*=0.05~\mpc$ made its Hubble-exit during inflation.
+While we have fixed $N_*=60$ for the most part of this work, it is important to note that the exact value of $N_*$ depends upon the post-inflationary reheating history~\cite{Mishra:2021wkm}.